Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 * `ssh` will interactively log into a virtual machine in the storage cluster.
 If neither `--cardinal` or `--hostname` are specified, `--cardinal 0` is assumed.
+  * `COMMAND` is an optional argument to specify the command to run.
+If your command has switches, preface `COMMAND` with double dash as per POSIX convention, e.g., `fs cluster ssh mycluster -- df -h`.
   * `--cardinal` is the zero-based cardinal number of the virtual machine in the storage cluster to connect to.
   * `--hostname` is the hostname of the virtual machine in the storage cluster